OctopusDeploy/blog/blog/2021-08/ecs-milestone2/index.md

 An ECS deployment to an existing task definition and service will then execute the following process:

-1. A new task definition revision will be created based on the latest revision.
+1. A new task definition revision is created based on the latest revision.
-2. The image versions in the task definition revision with matching container definitions from the step will be updated.
+2. The image versions in the task definition revision with matching container definitions from the step are updated.
 3. The service is then updated with the new task definition revision.

 ### Linking to load balancers

 Most services deployed to ECS are exposed to network traffic, which means they receive traffic from a load balancer.
-Milestone two updates the step introduced in milestone one to linked to a service to an existing load balancer:
+Milestone two updates the step introduced in milestone one to link a service to an existing load balancer:

 ![](loadbalancermockup.png)